Fire Safety and Prevention in Manufactured Homes

 Home Fire Prevention and Safety Tips

-There are several precautions to keep in mind to help prevent a house fire, as well as tips to remember in case of one.
+There are several precautions and basic home maintenance to keep in mind to help prevent a house fire.
+Homeowners can make these practices into habits for fire safety:

-• Make sure to blow out candles before going to sleep or leaving your home.
+• Blow out candles before going to sleep or leaving your home.
 Opting for flameless LED candles is a great alternative as well and prevents black soot from building up in your home.

-• Unplug heaters before bed and don’t leave the house with them on.
+• Unplug heaters before bed or leaving the house.

-• Keep heaters away from flammable materials, so they do not accidentally tip over and catch something on fire, such as a blanket or curtains.
+• Keep heaters away from flammable materials like blanket or curtains.

 • Don’t leave your stove and oven unattended, and check they’re off before leaving the kitchen.